T-Shirt Fabric Types

 Best uses of Blends

 Blend fabrics are the most versatile among the lot and can serve essentially any purposes where durability and the texture of natural fibers are required.
-They are fantastic in items that get a lot of wear and tear but also need to be comfortable – think sportswear, outerwear, or even office wear.
+They are fantastic in items that get a lot of wear and tear but also need to be comfortable – think sportswear-manufacturer, outerwear, or even office wear.

 Features of Different T-Shirt Fabric Types